Clavernever/Skill_Uses_Scaled/docs/README.md

 > All of these skills scale with workaround or compromise variables.
 > They will get better scaling formulas as soon as Lua API support is added for the missing factors.

+#### Weapon

+- [x] Weapon XP scales negatively with Weapon Skill and Weapon Speed, and positively with net Damage Dealt (taken from item condition lost)

+    `  XP Multiplier = Weapon Condition Lost / Weapon Speed * 80 /(40 + Skill)  `

+    - XP per combat enocunter will be mainly determined by _enemy HP_ rather than by how a$$ your weapon's minimal damage is.
+    - Weapon Skill is a divider.
+        > This is to tone down the effect of hitting a lot more often.
+    - Weapon Speed is a divider
+        > This makes all weapons level at the same rate regardless of attack speed.
+    - Condition lost ignores your difficulty settings.
+        > So the effect of difficulty on weapon leveling is the same as vanilla.
+    - Condition lost uses post-mitigation damage, Strength and enemy AR both affect it.
+    - Condition lost only changes every 10 damage for weapons, unless you have changed a specific GMST.
+        > This makes the formula more a staircase than a line.
+        > This makes the formula not work when you're dealing less than 20 damage.
+        > ..a compromise was made and a different formula is used when you deal low damage, which averages weapon stats.

+- The S_U_S_Weapon-XP-Percision addon doubles weapon degradation speed, and doubles Armorer repair rates.
+    - The addon is completely optional, but highly recommended, especially along [Weaponry of Resdayn Rebalanced](https://www.nexusmods.com/morrowind/mods/51247)
+    - It makes Armorer field repairs more valuable, and increases the need to carry backup weapons.
+    - It MASSIVELY reduces the number of cases where the alternate, compromised backup formula gets used.

 #### Throwing

 - [ ] Throwing XP scales with marksman level and average item damage.